phani-1995/StockPricePrediction/README.md

 ```
  **$ ./bin/kafka-consumer-consumer.sh --bootstrap-service localhost:9092 --topic stock_prices
  ```
-1.When you enter any message in the producer it has to show in consumer 2.Now we have to run the python prods.py in which we have read the live stock data from alpha vantage using keys to the kafka server
+- When you enter any message in the producer it has to show in consumer
+- Now we have to run the python prods.py in which we have read the live stock data from alpha vantage using keys to the kafka server
-3.Now we have to run the cons.py in that we have to read the data from the kafka server and we have to load the model on that data and predict that data.
+- Now we have to run the cons.py in that we have to read the data from the kafka server and we have to load the model on that data and predict that data.
-4.Now run the python app.py in which we imported the cons.py to display the result data on the web using Flask and highcharts.
+- Now run the python app.py in which we imported the cons.py to display the result data on the web using Flask and highcharts.

 ## Deployment

 To deploy a flask application, create an EC2 instance with t2 medium and minimum of 15GB of storage with ubuntu OS on AWS.
-1.Create a http security group to allow the public to view web sites.
+- Create a http security group to allow the public to view web sites.
-2.Download the .pem file to access the instance from the local terminal.
+- Download the .pem file to access the instance from the local terminal.
-3.To access instance from local terminal, make ssh connection
+- To access instance from local terminal, make ssh connection
 ```
 **ssh -i flask.pem ubuntu@<Elastic IP address of ec2 instance>
 ```